-Bakery-style raspberry banana muffins with super high, golden muffin tops that look as good as they taste.
-Each bite is bursting with juicy raspberries, the natural sweetness of ripe bananas, and a texture that’s both fluffy and tender.
+Bakery style raspberry banana muffins with super high, golden muffin tops that look as good as they taste.
+Each bite is bursting with juicy raspberries, the natural sweetness of ripe bananas, and a texture that’s fluffy, moist, and tender.

 If you’re like me and love a muffin with a high, domed top and soft, moist interior, this recipe is a dream come true.
-Check out my banana chocolate chunk muffins and banana bread with pecans too!
+Check out my blackberry banana muffins, banana chocolate chunk muffins and banana bread with pecans too!

 Jump to: